 The smart campus solution

 Smart lockers are ushering in the next evolution of campus services.
 It might start with student parcel delivery, but it doesn’t end there.
 Nearly any asset distribution service that can be improved by automation and on-demand availability is a candidate for a smart locker transformation.
-Smart lockers easily meet the demands of a 24/7 college lifestyle and help meet the service expectations of both faculty and parents.
+Smart lockers easily meet the demands of a 24/7 university lifestyle and help meet the service expectations of both faculty and parents.

 With a smart locker solution, colleges and universities can simplify mail center operations and protect valuable assets while improving productivity, safeguarding health and enhancing student satisfaction.